home-assistant/home-assistant.io/source/_integrations/totalconnect.markdown

 The `totalconnect` integration provides connectivity with TotalConnect alarm systems used by many alarm companies.

+## Setup TotalConnect User

+Login to the [TotalConnect website](https://totalconnect2.com) and create a "standard" Total Connect user account specifically for use with Home Assistant.
+It should not have full administrative privileges.

+Give the user access to your Location.
+Give the user a usercode, usually a 4 digit number.

 {% include integrations/config_flow.md %}

-You are highly encouraged to create a Total Connect user account specifically for Home Assistant.
-It should not have full administrative privileges.

 ## Automation example